 This blog post will focus on eight common reasons that can cause a battery drain.
 Battery age, human error, loose connectors or corrosion, poor alternator, short drives, parasitic draws, extreme temperature and bad starter motors or ignition switches can all “kill” your car battery.

 First, we need to define what killing a battery really means.
 There is a difference between a discharged battery and a dead battery.
-A majority of the time, a dead battery is not really dead because battery HEALTH and battery CHARGE are two completely different things.

 Occasionally, the power in your perfectly healthy battery will go so low that it cannot start your car.
 We say the battery has been discharged.
 This doesn’t always mean that you need to buy a new battery.
 It just means that something has drained the power out of the battery and this power needs to be replaced.
 You can recharge the battery up to 90-100% health and be back on the road in no time at all.

 However, sometimes no amount of charging will bring your battery back to good health.
 Sometimes, after getting a 100% charge, a battery may still not start your car or will start, but run down quickly and refuse to start after the car is parked for a short time.
 This is the proverbial dead car battery.
 Throw it away and get a battery replacement.
 It will just give you a headache.

 Your car’s battery could last between three to five years if you take care of it properly.
 After some time the chemistry of a battery begins to change and it’s unable to keep a full charge for long.
 Repeated charging will not able to fully reverse the chemical process by which sulfate crystals are converted back into sulphuric acid.
 Eventually, one or more battery cells may stop functioning completely.
 This will cause a drop in voltage that will not be helped by recharging the battery.